 Rafting — €60

 Croatia’s currency is the Euro (EUR / €).
 Debit and credit cards are widely accepted at the major mainland cities and tourist locations.
 However, cash remains king across the smaller island towns and can be easily accessed using ATMs.
 While every traveler’s spending habits may differ slightly, we have estimated the average daily expenses to help with budgeting for your next trip.
 Here you will find the average cost for a meal or drink and advice for best practice in tipping.

 Gelati Ice cream at a stall : US$ 2-3

 Crni rižot (black risotto) : US$ 10-14

 Bottle of beer : US$ 3-5

 Tipping is not compulsory in Croatia but is encouraged for good service.
-If satisfied with service, round up your bill to the nearest Euro or denomination of Kunas in markets and basic restaurants.
-In more up-market restaurants or bars, we suggest tipping 5-10% of your bill.
-Your Guide and Sail Crew would also appreciate tipping as a sign of gratitude at the end of your tour
+In up-market restaurants, we suggest adding a ~5-10% tip to your bill for good service.
+Your Guide and Sail Crew would also appreciate tipping as a sign of gratitude at the end of your tour.

 Croatia is covered in a healthy and unique smattering of shopping options, from open-air markets to modern malls, factory outlets, souvenir stands and quaint hipster boutiques.
 The best places to shop include the Old Towns of both Split and Dubrovnik.
 Haggling is not commonplace in Croatia with most items on sale in both shops and markets being sold at a fixed price.